Research and Industry: a Wealth of Possibilities

 Students who wish to transfer should discuss specific requirements with a departmental advisor.

 - Do you have questions about our program or about our application process?
-If so, please register to attend our upcoming Group Advising/Information Sessions for new and current students.
-To register, send an email with your complete name and contact information to Josephine Pino.
-Next session:
+If so, email your specific questions to Josephine Pino.

 - Obtain application materials and specific instructions from the Division of Science and Technology at Rock Creek Campus, 971-722-7257.